-(1) In Annex I, part B, the first sentence is replaced by the following:

-"The wet grip class of C1 tyres must be determined on the basis of the wet grip index (G) according to the "A" to "G" scale specified in the table below and measured in accordance with Annex V.";

-(2) The text set out in the annex to this Regulation is added as Annex V.
+- (1) in Annex I, part B, the first sentence is replaced by the following: - 'The wet grip class of C1 tyres must be determined on the basis of the wet grip index (G) according to the "A" to "G" scale specified in the table below and measured in accordance with Annex V.: - (2) the text set out in the Annex to this Regulation is added as Annex V.

+Article 2

-Article 2 Entry into force
+Entry into force

-This Regulation shall enter into force on the twentieth day following that of its publication in the Official Journal of the European Union.
+This Regulation shall enter into force on the 20th day following its publication in the Official Journal of the European Union.